JakobThumm/safety-gym/README.md

 ## Supported Platforms

-This package has been tested on Mac OS Mojave and Ubuntu 16.04 LTS, and is probably fine for most recent Mac and Linux operating systems.
+This package has been tested on Ubuntu 20.04 LTS, and is probably fine for most recent Mac and Linux operating systems.

 Requires **Python 3.6 or greater.**